 The Public Utteraton Machine is an interactive public art work that looks like a public telephone from the 19th century.
 Its aim is to intervene into the practice and discourse of public art in New York in areas where public art is not normally found.
 The public Utteraton Machines ask passersby whether they have seen other public art and what they think of it in the form of audio recordings and quantitative data collection.
 They are solar powered.

-The Public Utteraton Machine was installed at the following locations for 2 weeks and one month:
+The Public Utteraton Machine was installed at the following locations for 2 weeks each:

 The Public Utteraton Machine is solar powered and has 2 points of engagement for passersby.

 - 19th C. telephone interface, which asks viewers questions, to which one can answer in narrative form.
 Answers are recorded anonymously.